Hardcopies of Content

 Special Educational Needs

-We are a highly inclusive school in which he needs of all pupils are taken seriously and supported in an individualised way.
+We are a highly inclusive school and the needs of all pupils are taken seriously and supported in an individualised way.
 Staff are sensitive to the needs of every child and through working wit the SENCO and external professionals aim to deliver the highest standard of education for all children regardless of their needs.

 We believe in an inclusive approach to teaching and learning and that all children should be supported to reach their full potential.
 Quality first teaching is used to ensure pupils are accessing the full curriculum, lessons are differentiated and adapted to meet the needs of all children including those with SEND.
 Scaffolds and practical resources are provided to support children to work independently.
 Research evidence is used to plan effective interventions and staff receive training to ensure that the delivery of such interventions has the desired impact.
 Children with SEN are included in all aspects of school life and are encouraged to join clubs and participate in all activities.